davidcarboni/wikload/default-pages/upload_file.md

 [Upload another](upload)

-## Including your file
+## Add this file to a page

-Here's the code you need to add this file to a page:
+Here's the markdown you'll need to add a link to this file in a page:

     [Uploaded file](uploads/{filename})

 ## Preview

-Here's how the file will look using the above code:
+Here's how the link will look using the above code:

 [Uploaded file](uploads/{filename})